-Koh Tao is relatively busy throughout the year, however, the island roughly follows Thailand's busy season with peak months between December and April.
-November is often the wettest month with lots of rainfall on Koh Tao.
+Although November marks the start of the dry season in Bangkok, it is often the wettest month with lots of rainfall on Koh Tao.
 The island also has a separate summer peak season when large groups of university students on backpacking trips come to party during their summer break.

 Safety on Koh Tao

 You will notice an unusual number of travelers hobbling around the island with bandaged appendages — these are the unlucky recipients of "Koh Tao tattoos" (motorbike accidents).
 Although walking between Sairee Beach and Mae Haad is easy enough, many travelers choose to rent motorbikes — and ultimately crash them — while trying to explore more remote parts of the island.
 Koh Tao's steep hills and gravelly roads can cause even the most expert of drivers to end up sacrificing some skin to the island.

 As with neighboring Koh Phangan, drugs are easily available on Koh Tao.
 Keep in mind that getting busted with any type of illegal drug is an extremely serious offense with guaranteed prison time — Thai law even allows for the death penalty!